-By August of 2005, however, Mrs. Sheehan had changed her story entirely.
-She stated in a radio broadcast: “Looking back, all I can say is that the meeting with Bush was one of the most disgusting experiences in my life.”
-She referred to the President as the “Führer” and characterized America’s invasion of Iraq as “blatant genocide.”
+Before long, however, Mrs. Sheehan would change her story entirely.
+As she stated in an August 2005 radio interview: “Looking back, all I can say is that the meeting with Bush was one of the most disgusting experiences in my life.”
+She referred to the president as the “Führer” and characterized America’s invasion of Iraq as “blatant genocide.”

 When she was subsequently asked to reconcile her extremely dissimilar recollections of that June 2004 meeting with President Bush, Sheehan replied that she had been “still in shock” at that time.
 But now (in August 2005), she said, she wished to speak to Bush and ask him, “Why did you kill my son?
 What did my son die for”

-Sheehan’s antipathy for Bush dated back at least to the latter part of 2004, when, shortly after the November presidential election, she penned “An Open Letter to President George Bush,” published in the Revolutionary Communist Party-controlled Not In Our Name newsletter shortly after the November 2004 presidential election, she wrote that Bush had “stole[n]” the presidency from the rightful winner, John Kerry.
+Sheehan’s antipathy for Bush dated back at least to the latter part of 2004, when, shortly after the November presidential election, she penned “An Open Letter to President George Bush” which was published in the newsletter of Not In Our Name, an organization controlled by the Revolutionary Communist Party.
+There, she wrote that Bush had “stole[n]” the presidency from the rightful winner, John Kerry.

 Sheehan’s comments at SFSU also included the following: